 A pretty neat addition, to be honest, that will make the game more realistic and offer players more visual signs of the condition of their opponents at the same time.

 On top of these blood-related tweaks, PUBG's update also brings quality of life additions to the in-game settings.
 Players will now be able to save their settings to the cloud and load them in the settings screen when necessary.
 You can also load your account settings even when playing on a new PC.

 The patch also sets the lobby in a proper holiday spirit with Happy Holidays theme and new winter-themed music.
-The patch also brings new skins to the store and you can find more details about these and other minor tweaks in the full patch notes .
+The patch also brings new skins to the store and you can find more details about these and other minor tweaks in .